 I just saw director Pablo Lorrain’s movie “No,” about the unexpectedly successful referendum campaign in Chile that unseated dictator Augusto Pinochet in 1988.

 The movie focuses its attention on Rene Saavedra, a fictional young ad man, to whom it attributed many of the ads used by the “No” side.
 (They were the “No” side because the question asked was whether voters would agree to an eight year term as President for Pinochet.)
-The rules permitted a maximum of 15 minutes of national television advertising by both the yes and no sides in the month before the referendum.
+The rules permitted a maximum of 15 minutes every night of national television advertising by both the yes and no sides in the month before the referendum.

 Following the movie’s focus, most of the critical discussion has revolved around the use of American-style advertising tactics.
 Comparisons have been drawn to Madison Avenue and ‘Mad Men.”
 Ann Hornaday wrote in the Washington Post “Saavedra co-opts Madison Avenue ad strategies to create a down-with-dictatorship/up-with-people campaign.”
 Liam Lacey wrote in the Globe and Mail, “from a marketing perspective, [Saavedra] sees a chance to put his product over in the marketplace, and if that means selling regime change with a We Are the World-style charity video, why not?”
 Andrew O’Hehir, wrote in Salon, “ On one level ‘No’ is an inspiring tale of peaceful liberation, self-determination, and the fundamental clash between optimism and pessimism.
 On another, it’s a darker a more complex fable about the birth of the media age and the rise of the neoliberal consensus that conceived of all humanity as a market.”
 He concluded, “do you want to speak truth to power, and lose the election?
 Or do you want to beat the dictator at his own game, and move Chile into the future.
 Because the road to the future is paved with focus groups and cheerful rainbow logos…”